-We are all facing an unprecedented situation today.
+We were all facing an unprecedented situation during COVID.
 Border closures, flight suspensions and lockdowns.
-Travel has come to a complete stand-still.
+Travel had come to a complete stand-still.

 Imagine.
 You are stranded.
 You can’t go back home.
 You are all alone.
 You don’t have enough money.
 Your friends and family are worried.
-Many of us are/were in this situation.
+Many of us were in this situation.

 Today, I would like to introduce you all to Geeta.
 An avid traveler and runner.
 She quit her job and headed on her much-awaited South East Asia trip.
 But her trip ended abruptly due to lockdown and flight suspensions.
 She was stranded in the Philippines for 70 days.

 There is so much to learn from her.
 Her courage to stay strong, remain calm and make it back to India in one piece is a story worth telling and worth reading.

 So my dear visa travelers, let’s hear Geeta’s story in her own words.